Gronk (artist): Biography

-Career and Art
+Career and art

 Gronk was a founding member of Asco, a multi-media arts collective based in Los Angeles which was active in the 1970s and 1980s.
 Influenced by European film, existentialism, and literature—especially the work of Albert Camus, Jean-Paul Sartre, and Samuel Beckett.
-Gronk as a member of ASCO made "movies without film" and farcical "happenings" or street performances.
+Gronk as a member of Asco made "movies without film" and farcical "happenings" or street performances.

 In 1977, Gronk was one of the founders of Los Angeles Contemporary Exhibitions (LACE).
 Gronk's involvement with LACE often involved his creation and execution of murals, many of which were considered controversial.
-Indeed, other artists criticized ASCO and Gronk for being too nontraditional.
+Indeed, other artists criticized Asco and Gronk for being too nontraditional.
 Gronk often clashed with founder of East LA's Self Help Graphics, Sister Karen Boccalero, who he called "the smoking nun."

 Gronk has not always sought to bring his art to just those who regularly visit galleries: he has circulated fliers about his work at "bus stops, seeking workers, students and the people of the streets."
 Gronk uses his "lowbrow" style to confront the viewer and ask them to rethink "visual paradigms," using humor and irony to make his statements.
-One of his most visible challenges to the status quo took place as a member of ASCO when he, and co-members Harry Gamboa and Willie Herron, tagged their names on the Los Angeles County Museum of Art (LACMA) after being told that LACMA didn't collect Chicano art because it wasn't "fine art."
+One of his most visible challenges to the status quo took place as a member of ASCO when he, and co-members Harry Gamboa and Willie Herrón, tagged their names on the Los Angeles County Museum of Art (LACMA) after being told that LACMA didn't collect Chicano art because it wasn't "fine art."

 After 1984, Gronk began a series of paintings that included one of his recurring figures, La Tormenta who functions like a guide through his art.
 This body of work was considered more "acceptable" to the mainstream world of art.

 He is best known for his murals, including those at Estrada Courts in East Los Angeles.
 More recently his murals have been intentionally painted as temporary art works (i.e., Fisher Gallery, University of Southern California) to be whitewashed later.

-Gronk's murals, paintings on canvas, and widely collected screen prints, relate to the direct visual aesthetic contained in works by German Expressionist Max Beckmann and the cartoon-like paintings of American Phillip Guston, along with vernacular arts of early civilizations (i.e., Toltec figurines).
+Gronk's murals, paintings on canvas, and widely collected screen prints, relate to the direct visual aesthetic contained in works by German Expressionist Max Beckmann and the cartoon-like paintings of American Philip Guston, along with vernacular arts of early civilizations (i.e., Toltec figurines).
 Gronk has collaborated with Tandem Press.
 His work is represented by Daniel Saxon of Saxon Gallery, West Hollywood, California.
 Gronk is accessible to students and others, often seen walking in Downtown Los Angeles.
 Comfortable with the moniker "Chicano artist", Gronk's intense devotion to craft and multi-disciplinary pursuits are informed by a wide knowledge from a myriad of global and historic sources.